 Functional fitness and bodybuilding are often described as two ends to a spectrum, but their relationship is more symbiotic than one might think.
-OPEX Fitness Director of Operations Carl Hardwick sat down with Athlete Daily to discuss the three reasons your athletes should prepare for the future — with bodybuilding.
+OPEX COO, Carl Hardwick, sat down with Athlete Daily to discuss the three reasons your athletes should prepare for the future — with bodybuilding.

 When you go back and look at the athletes that are healthy and successful, they all have one thing in common: a good base of support.
 An athlete has to do a million reps of strict pull-ups before they can even attempt a muscle-up.
 The biggest thing most athletes are missing is a base of support, and bodybuilding is the answer.